 Dear Current, Past and Prospective Patients,

 At that office, I will be performing skin cancer and soft tissue surgery with local anesthesia.
 I will not be performing hernia, breast or abdominal surgery.
 Thank you for trusting me with your surgical health care needs.
-I welcome prior and new patients at the Red Bank office.
+I welcome prior and new patients at the West Long Branch office.

 In addition, I have written a book called, “Japan Inscape.”
 The press release is as follows:

 “What if I told you, your view of the world around you, could become happier and more complete, by day-dreaming along with photos and poems?”